 During the engagement, either party may request, in writing, additions, deletions, or modifications to the staffing or services described in this statement of work.
 These changes may be made with a “Change Request” in the form attached hereto as Exhibit 1 and the related Customer Change Order.
 A “Change Order” is an amendment of a Purchase Order which reflects any changes agreed upon in the applicable Change Request.

-For all Change Requests submitted to the Honeywell Program Manager, regardless of origin, Microsoft shall submit to the Honeywell Program Manager a standard Change Request Form, which shall describe the proposed change(s) to the Program, including the impact of the change(s) on the Program scope, schedule, fees, and expenses.
+For all Change Requests submitted to the Customer Program Manager, regardless of origin, Microsoft shall submit to the Customer Program Manager a standard Change Request Form, which shall describe the proposed change(s) to the Program, including the impact of the change(s) on the Program scope, schedule, fees, and expenses.
 The Change Management Process that will be employed is defined below.
 Both parties agree to follow this process and to use the Change Request Form.

 Identify and document